 With my new position at my day job I’ve been spending a lot more time working from home (and also do so on the weekends for the blog) that many people say “oh I’m so jealous you get to work from home”.
 Yes it’s nice.
 The idea of getting to sit in your pj’s on your couch and answer emails sounds glorious.
 And it is.
 But it’s misleading.
 It took me a a little while to get into a routine and really feel like I was working and not just sitting around answering emails.
 There’s definitely a few things that helped me turn my at home work days into truly productive ones that I knew no boss would frown upon.
 Here are my top 4 tips on how to get the most out of your day when working from home.

-- Stick To A Routine – Set your hours, set your day, just keep it similar throughout the week.
+Set your hours, set your day, just keep it similar throughout the week.
 I usually wake up and get straight to work for about an hour (yes in yoga pants) but from there I then make breakfast, take a shower and get dressed.
 From that point on it’s back to work mode.
-I like to finish up around 6 or so, but tend to go way past that depending on the day.
-I’m still learning to cut it off at a certain time, I recommend you learn this.
-I’m still working on it.
+I like to finish up around 6 or

-- Set The Mood – Nothing says lazy than watching morning TV on the couch.
+Nothing says lazy than watching morning TV on the couch and not working.
 Sit at your desk, make yourself a cup of coffee, and turn down the TV.
-I like to listen to music throughout the day, specifically Pandora station Odesza (you can thank me later).
+I like to listen to music throughout the day, specifically my Spotify station Odesza (you can thank me later).
 It’s got a great vibe, no pop songs I’ll want to sing along to and it is not distracting at all.
 Keep it at a lower volume to keep from disturbing you.
 Same goes for the TV.
 I sometimes like it as a little background noise versus the music, but keeping it toned down is what keeps me from getting sucked into watching it.